nshawn4675/nshawn4675.github.io/_posts/2021-04-13-Flatten-Nested-List-Iterator.md

 ---
 layout: post
 title: "[LeetCode April Challange] Day 13 - Flatten Nested List Iterator"
 date: 2021-04-13 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Medium, Stack, Design, Facebook, Apple, Amazon, Airbnb, LinkedIn, Bloomberg, Oracle]
+tags: [Medium, Stack, Tree, Depth-First Search, Design, Queue, Iterator, Facebook, Apple, Amazon, Airbnb, LinkedIn, Bloomberg, Oracle, C++]
 ---
 You are given a nested list of integers <font color="red">nestedList</font>.
 Each element is either an integer or a list whose elements may also be integers or other lists.
 Implement an iterator to flatten it.